BitBagCommerce/BitBagBible/README.md

 ## Symfony / Sylius / Frameworks

-0. Use YAML (`*.yaml`) for defining routings and configs.
+0. We recommend using YAML (`*.yaml`) for defining routings and configs.
-1. Use XML (`*.xml`) for defining services, doctrine mappings, and validation definitions.
+1. We recommend using XML (`*.xml`) for defining services, doctrine mappings, and validation definitions.
+2. If you prefer doing 0. and 1. it another way, please do it consistent in entire project.
-2. For services definitions in a single bundle use `form.xml`, `event_listener.xml`, etc. Don't put everything. in the `services.xml` file, do it in public projects with only a few services.
-If you have more than one type of service. inside your app, create a separate config file under the `services/` directory.
+3. For services definitions in a single bundle use `form.xml`, `event_listener.xml`, etc. Don't put everything in the `services.xml` file, do it in public projects with only a few services.
+If you have more than one type of service Inside your app, create a separate config file under the `services/` directory.
-3. Any information regarding external system (like DSN, service path, credentials) have to been placed in `.env` file as placeholders.
+4. Any information regarding external system (like DSN, service path) have to been placed in `.env` file as placeholders.
+If you consider putting there any credentials, please put only empty placeholders there.
-4. Please use `.env.local` file for all sensitive and environment-specific data.
+5. Please use `.env.local` (which is not commited to the repository) file for all sensitive and environment-specific data.
-5. Repositories in public projects should not (and cannot) be defined as `final`.
+6. Repositories in public projects should not (and cannot) be defined as `final`.             # TODO
-6. Entity fields in public projects (vendors) should be `protected` instead of `private`.
+7. Entity fields in public projects (vendors) should be `protected` instead of `private`.
-7. Decorate resource factories with decoration pattern and do not call resource instance with `new` keyword directly.
+8. Decorate resource factories with decoration pattern and do not call resource instance with `new` keyword directly.
    Instead, inject resource factory into the constructor and call `createNew()` on it.
    See `Sylius\Component\Product\Factory\ProductFactory`, `sylius.custom_factory.product` service definition
    and [Symfony Service Decoration](https://symfony.com/doc/current/service_container/service_decoration.html).
 The `priority` flag we are starting with equals 1 and is increased by one for each other decoration.
-8. Don't include the entire service container into your service, if you don't have to.
+9. Don't include the entire service container into your service, if you don't have to.
 Instead of that use Symfony Dependency Injection.
-9. For customizing forms use [Symfony Form Extension](https://symfony.com/doc/current/form/create_form_type_extension.html).
+10. For customizing forms use [Symfony Form Extension](https://symfony.com/doc/current/form/create_form_type_extension.html).
-10. We follow command pattern.
+11. We follow command pattern.
 This means we use `Command` / `CommandHandler` / message bus approach.
 Consider using [Symfony Messenger](https://symfony.com/doc/current/messenger.html) for that.
-11. Creating a CLI Command using Symfony Console Component should follow the following rules:
+12. Creating a CLI Command using Symfony Console Component should follow the following rules:
     - `execute` method should have `int` as a return type.
 For the **successful** run, the command should return `0`.
 For any errors during execution, the return can be `1` or any different *error code number*.
-12. In Sylius plugins, use traits for customizing models and use them inside your `tests/Application/src` for testing.
+13. In Sylius plugins, use traits for customizing models and use them inside your `tests/Application/src` for testing.
 This way we avoid handling reference conflicts in the final app.
-13. We don't use either autowire nor autoconfigure Symfony options as it is a very "magic" way of defining services.
+14. We don't use either autowire nor autoconfigure Symfony options as it is a very "magic" way of defining services.
 We always prefer to manually define services and inject proper arguments into them to have better control of our Container.
-14. Do not define services as public, if it's not necessary.
+15. Do not define services as public, if it's not necessary.
-15. If some of the service definition is tagged, don't use FQCN (Fully Qualified Class Name) as the service id.
+16. If some of the service definition is tagged, don't use FQCN (Fully Qualified Class Name) as the service id.
-16. Don't use Sylius theme if you have one template in your project.
+17. Don't use Sylius theme if you have one template in your project.

 ## Testing